 Juliet Devereau is a busy ER doctor in New York City.
 Following a relationship break-up, she looks for a new apartment.
 She finds one with an amazing view being rented very cheaply by the friendly Max and takes it.
 She and Max become close and she gives him a kiss but later breaks away when they go to make out, unable to get Jack, the guy she has just broken up with, out of her head.
 What she does not know is that Max has carefully manipulated the situation to get her to move in ever since he saw her by chance at the hospital.
 Max secretly observes her through peepholes and sneaks in through hidden doorways to drug and then molest her while she sleeps.
 As she starts to reconcile with Jack, Max’s attentions become more obsessive and dangerous.

 The Resident was the second film from the revived Hammer Films.
 Hammer suddenly reappeared in 2008 with the web-released serial Beyond the Rave (2008) and a full theatrical release with Let Me In (2010), which attained some great reviews if not exactly box-office.
-This was followed by Wake Wood (2011), The Woman in Black (2012) and The Quiet Ones (2014).
+This was followed by Wake Wood (2011), The Woman in Black (2012), The Quiet Ones (2014) and The Lodge (2019).
 Those of us who enjoyed classic greats like The Curse of Frankenstein (1957), Dracula/The Horror of Dracula (1958) and the Hammer legacy between the 1950s and 70s quietly observed that it was not the real Hammer.
 None of the principal talents from the Hammer heyday were involved any more (not that many still being alive) and Hammer Films was no more than a brand name that had been purchased by a Dutch producer and used as a banner to make modern horror films.

 The Resident received mixed reviews.
 (Maybe people were mistaking it for another entry in the increasingly tiresome Resident Evil series).
 It starts slowly and one expects nothing special of it as we are introduced to Hilary Swank, as she moves into her apartment, befriends bearish Jeffrey Dean Morgan who seems to spend much of this half of the film in Nice Guy mode beaming from ear to ear.
 There are noises and movements in the walls of the apartment that suggest that The Resident is going to be no more than a blandly middle-of-the-road ghost story, albeit a nicely photographed one.
 Here everything seems to be shaping up to fall into an eminently predictable pattern.